plaszczy/spark-fits-apps/README.rst

 Since there is no maven coordinates yet for spark-fits and healpix, you need to provide the JAR, and assemble the project (recipe to assemble provided in the ``run*.sh`` scripts).
-Note that we provide the JAR for healpix and spark-fits under the folder ``lib/`` at the root of the project (compiled with Scala 2.11.8) if you do not want to build yourself the libraries.
+Note that we provide the JAR for healpix under the folder ``lib/`` at the root of the project (compiled with Scala 2.11.8) if you do not want to build yourself the libraries.
+However you need to compile yourself spark-fits and add the JAR under the folder ``lib`` (or provide the full path).